g-andrade/locus/README.md

 GeoIP2](https://dev.maxmind.com/geoip/geoip2/geolite2/) and [other
 providers](#alternative-providers).

-The databases will be loaded on-demand and, when retrieved from the network, cached on the filesystem and updated automatically.
+The databases will be loaded on-demand and, if using HTTP, cached on the filesystem and updated automatically.

 > ⚠️ Starting on December 31st, 2019, **a license key is now
 > [required](https://blog.maxmind.com/2019/12/18/significant-changes-to-accessing-and-using-geolite2-databases/)